 Martin County, FL

 One of our favorite things to do here was a naturalist-led catamaran tour of the everglades - and we DROVE the catamarans!
-Other fun ways to explore outside include hiking at Jonathan Dickenson State Park and beaching at Blowing Rocks Preserve.
+Other fun ways to explore outside include hiking at Jonathan Dickenson State Park and strolling the beautiful beach at Blowing Rocks Preserve.
 We saw antique cars at the Elliott Museum, and fed turtles and sting rays at the Coastal Center.
 And I highly recommend a stay at Old Colorado Inn in Stuart - that private pool was heavenly!

 Orange Beach, AL

-I visited Orange Beach for the first time ever this year, and I was mesmerized by the white sands and crystal waters.
+I visited Orange Beach for the first time ever in 2018, and I was mesmerized by the white sands and crystal waters.
 I'd even dare compare it to Cancun - glorious!
 From sensational seafood and cajun eats to family condos right on the beach...we loved every inch of it.
 We spent most of our time in OB, but Gulf Shores is adjacent and offering just as many ideas for a family vacation.
-But seriously, if the beach is your thing...this one is the BEST for families in Atlanta.
+But seriously, if the beach is your thing...this one is the BEST warm weather choices for families in Atlanta.

 Westgate River Ranch, River Ranch, FL